Warner Chappell Music

 Warner Chappell Music, Inc. is an American music publishing company and a subsidiary of the Warner Music Group.
-Warner Chappell Music's catalogue consists of over 1.4 million compositions and 100,000 composers, with offices in over 40 countries.
+Warner Chappell Music's catalog consists of over 1.4 million compositions and 150,000 composers, with offices in over 40 countries.

 History

-The company was founded in 1811 as Chappell & Co., a British music publishing company and instrument shop that specialized in piano manufacturing on London's Bond Street.
-In 1929, Warner Bros. acquired M. Witmark & Sons, Remick Music Corporation and Harms, Inc. Tamerlane Music was acquired in 1969.
+The company, founded in 1811 as Chappell & Co., was a British music publishing company and instrument shop in Bond Street, London, that specialised in piano manufacturing.
+In 1929, Warner Bros. acquired M. Witmark & Sons, Remick Music Corporation and Harms, Inc. Tamerlane Music (affiliated with Valiant Records) was acquired in 1969.

-Warner Chappell Music was formed in 1987 in San Antonio, Texas, when Warner Bros.
-Music Chairman Chuck Kaye led the company to purchase Chappell & Co. from PolyGram (now Universal Music Group) (UMG).
-In 1988, Warner-Chappell acquired Birch Tree Group, publisher of Happy Birthday to You and the Frances Clark piano method books.
+Warner Chappell Music was formed in San Antonio, Texas, in 1987, when Warner Music Group Chairman Chuck Kaye led the company to purchase Chappell & Co. from PolyGram (now Universal Music Group) (UMG).

+In 1988, Warner-Chappell acquired Birch Tree Group (formerly Summy-Birchard), publisher of Happy Birthday to You, the Frances Clark piano method books, and former publisher of the Musical Courier.

 In 1990, Warner Chappell acquired Mighty Three Music, the publishing company of Thom Bell and Gamble and Huff.
+The same year, Warner Chappell acquired the Canadian music publisher Gordon V. Thompson Music.

 In 1994, Warner Bros.
 Publications expanded its print music operations by acquiring CPP/Belwin.
 CPP/Belwin had been the former print music arm of Columbia Pictures.

 In 2005, Warner Chappell Music sold most of its printed music division, Warner Bros.
 Publications, to Alfred Publishing, and in 2006 launched the Pan European Digital Licensing (P.E.D.L.) initiative.
 In 2007, when Radiohead released In Rainbows through its website on a pay-what-you-wish model, Warner Chappell Music created a streamlined, one-of-a-kind licensing process for the songs on the album that allowed rights users around the world to secure use of the music from a single location.

 In 2006, David H. Johnson was elevated to interim CEO and then in 2007 to Chairman & CEO of the company.

+In November 2006, Disney Music Publishing and Warner Chappell agreed to a licensing agreement for Europe and South America major markets.

 In 2007, the company acquired Non-Stop Music.
 Additionally, in 2010 it acquired 615 Music, a Nashville-based production music company, and subsequently united all the production music companies under the name Warner Chappell Production Music in 2012.
 In 2011, it acquired Southside Independent Music Publishing, whose songwriters included Bruno Mars, Brody Brown, and J.R.
 Rotem.
 In July 2012, Warner/Chappell purchased the music rights of the film studio Miramax Films.

 It was ranked in 2010 by Music & Copyright as the world's third-largest music publisher.
 Among the songs in the company's library are "Winter Wonderland" and formerly "Happy Birthday to You" until the copyright of the song was invalidated in 2015 and put in the public domain the next year.

-In January 2011, Cameron Strang, founder of New West Records and Southside Independent Music Publishing, was named CEO of Warner Chapell Music.
+In January 2011, Cameron Strang, founder of New West Records and Southside Independent Music Publishing, was named CEO of Warner Chappell Music.
 He was succeeded by former company president Jon Platt in 2016.